martianch/curieux/demosaic.md

 You also could mention that the values in the formula are accessed like ```p1()``` rather than ```p1```, these are method calls rather than variable reads.
 It is the JIT compiler's job to optimize this.
-In theory, the JIT compiler is able to inline methods calls (but in practice you never know whether or not a theoretically possible optimization applies to your particular case).)
+In theory, the JIT compiler is able to inline methods calls (but in practice you never know whether or not a theoretically possible optimization applies to your particular case).
+The bottom line is: if you _are_ making custom hardware, it is easy to get a good performance.
+If you use mainstream hardware, this demosaicing is approximately as fast as any other image transformation.)

 ## Discussion